martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 In my point-of-view this diagram is much more difficult to read.
 It is difficult to understand what all the elements are, and how they are related to each other.
-The reason for this IMHO is a suboptimal usage of colors, fonts, shapes, and sizes and arrangement of elements in relation to each other.
+The reason for this is a suboptimal usage of colors, fonts, shapes, and sizes and arrangement of elements in relation to each other.

 Maybe you think that it was me who has created this second diagram in this difficult-to-read way on purpose, just to make a point, and that I exaggerated quite a bit.
 The answer is: Yes, and no.